kdoty93/MyMaps/README.md

 ## Notes

 It was difficult figuring out how to modify each item on the recycler view to contain multiple text views.
-One other extension I wanted to try was adding the option for users to delete maps they created.
+One other extension I wanted to try was adding the option for users to delete maps they created, but I had trouble figuring out how to do that.

 ## License